AgentSmithyAI/agentsmithy-agent/docs/provider-configuration.md

 ## Benefits

 1. **Multiple Endpoints**: Use different OpenAI-compatible servers for different agents
-2. **Cost Optimization**: Route different workloads to different API keys or accounts (e.g., weak models for summarization, strong models for main work)
+2. **Cost Optimization**: Route workloads to appropriate models (strong for reasoning, cheap for summarization)
 3. **Development/Production Separation**: Use different configurations for different environments
-4. **Local Development**: Use local models for development while keeping production configs separate
+4. **Local Development**: Use Ollama for development while keeping production configs separate
 5. **Fallback Support**: Configure multiple providers for redundancy
-6. **Smart Resource Allocation**: Use powerful models where they matter and cheaper models for background tasks
+6. **Any Model**: Use any model from any provider — no validation restrictions